rooftop-media/ktty-tutorial/cpp/setup.md

 ☑️ **Step 6**: Install `ktty` as a global PATH command.

-This step isn't *strictly* required, for the tutorial, as you can run the ktty file with Clang.
+This step isn't *strictly* required, for the tutorial, as you can run the ktty file with g++.

+[To do: actually write this part]

 <br/><br/><br/><br/>